Top Secret: From Ciphers to Cybersecurity. 100 years GCHQ

 If we want to prosper as a democratic nation in the digital age, openness is our strength.
 Transparency, which encourages innovation and entrepreneurship, will allow us to reap the benefits of the technological revolution.
 Transparency can give everyone access to tools and knowledge to keep themselves and their families safe in the digital world.

-Η exhibition will run until February 2020 and the agency hopes to inspire young people to think differently about cyber security, paving the way to protect the country from future digital threats.
+The free exhibition will run until February 2020 and the service hopes to inspire young people to think differently about cyber security, paving the way for protecting the country from future digital threats.

 "We need to inspire the next generation so that our children can understand and shape our digital future," Fleming said.